tonnidas/tonnidas.github.io/content/home/research.md

 +++

-- Fairness and robustness of Machine Learning models.
-- Consistency of the model's prediction.
+- #### Graph machine learning
+Graphs with missing attribute values for several nodes creates is an issue for using graphs as datasets.
+However, in real-world, everything can be represented as graphs and a graph with all attribute information for each of nodes is necessary.
+Most of the researchers works on feature reduction for each node vector representation.
+However, hop connection information and Semantic information of the network along with network topology leads to better attribute prediction in real-world data.
+- #### Sign language similarity analysis
+Machine learning methods for sign language similarity measurement, where we have developed a mathod for measuring similarities between sign languages instead of Lexicostatistics.
+Previously, linguists used Lexicostatistics that referes to a manual process of measuring distances between isolated signs considering four features: Handshape, Orientation, Movement, Location.
+Segmentation based machine learning model for comparing between their annotations is a more automatic approach.
+- #### 3D model generation from 2D information
-- Undergraduate thesis on, [3D-Model-Generation](https://en.wikipedia.org/wiki/3D_modeling) of Real-Objects Using Depth and Color Information, where we designed an algorithm to generate a 3D model from 2D pictures after abstracting input RGB and depth data and implemented the algorithm to generate a 3D view to represent clear distancing of multiple objects from a 2D picture.
+Undergraduate thesis on, [3D-Model-Generation](https://en.wikipedia.org/wiki/3D_modeling) of Real-Objects Using Depth and Color Information, where we designed an algorithm to generate a 3D model from 2D pictures after abstracting input RGB and depth data and implemented the algorithm to generate a 3D view to represent clear distancing of multiple objects from a 2D picture.